 Transit of Mercury

 When Mercury transits the Sun, you can see it as a tiny black dot silhouetted against the Sun's disk.
-The next time is on November 11/12, 2019.
+The last Mercury transit was on November 11/12, 2019, the next one is on November 12/13, 2032.

 What Is a Transit?

-Every so often, a planet lines up in a way which blocks out part of the Sun's rays from reaching Earth, called a transit.
+Every so often, a planet lines up in a way that blocks out part of the Sun's rays from reaching Earth.
+This is known as a planet transit.

-The only two planets that can be seen transiting the Sun from Earth are Venus and Mercury because they are the only planets which orbit inside Earth's orbit.
+The only two planets that can be seen transiting the Sun from Earth are Venus and Mercury because they are the only planets that orbit inside Earth's orbit.

 Use Telescope or Binoculars